Lecturer, Sultan Hassanal Bolkiah Institute of Education

 In 2007 to 2011, She has taught courses on developmental psychology, psychology of learning and teaching, co-taught guidance and counseling and co-taught assessment and evaluation.

-From 2011 until present, her PhD research study from the University of Edinburgh looks into examining assessment tools in reporting for Social Emotional and Behavioural Difficulties (SEBD) of Adolescents in Brunei.
+Her PhD research study from the University of Edinburgh looks into examining assessment tools in reporting for Social Emotional and Behavioural Difficulties (SEBD) of Adolescents in Brunei.
 She is a member of the Edinburgh Child and Adolescent Research Network (ECAP).

 Social Emotional and Behavioural Development of Adolescents